softcite/software-mentions/README.md

 Run some test:

-> ./gradlew clean test
+> ./gradlew test

 ## Start the service

-> ./gradlew clean appRun
+> ./gradlew appRun

 Javascript demo/console web app is then accessible at ```http://localhost:8060```.
 From the console and the `RESTfull services` tab, you can process chunk of text (select `ProcessText`) or process a complete PDF document (select `Annotate PDF document`).